 Portrait of the artist as a young vx-er [artist statement]

-When I carve a block I follow that process: I start with a base image, make prints to see the result, then I make an incremental change, and make more prints, rinse, repeat
+When I carve a block for a woodcut print, I follow that process: I start with a base image, make prints to see the result, then I make an incremental change, and make more prints, rinse, repeat

-I became interested in the idea of polymorphism as an artistic motif/process about a year or so ago (approximately summer 2022).
+I became interested in the idea of polymorphism as an artistic motif/process approximately summer 2022.
 I have been playing with variations of how to incorporate polymorphism into my artistic practice since then, and found an ideal form in polymorphic vx.

 The goal of rewriting the Michelangelo bootkit, in the context of my artistic practice, was twofold: